Lonzo Ball was a much hyped rookie draft pick, but has hardly looked like a megastar so far in the NBA.

 But, if you listen to his Dad, Lavar, he’s the greatest thing since Stephen Curry.
 Or greater.
-Right now, however, the UCLA point guard, who played just one season with the Bruins, is the third ranked prospect (according to CBS Sports) for the draft.
+Right now, however, the former UCLA point guard, who played just one season with the Bruins, is awaiting his second season in the NBA, this time with LeBron James by his side.

 What’s even more puzzling about all the hype surrounding this kid are his own line of “ZO2” shoes by Big Baller Brand that retail for the princely sum of $495.
 We can’t imagine any inner city kids, much less any from more affluent areas, ponying up that kind of dough for kicks.
 We think anyone wearing them will be a target for theft.